UBC-MDS/Red-Wine-Quality-Prediction/README.md

 ### Docker:

 There are two ways to use Docker to run the analysis(you can choose one from the two).
-The first way(step #1) will run the analysis automatically in one line.
-The second way is more manual(step #2-17) and if you are interested in editing files or look more detail into the files, you can choose the second way.
+The first way will run the analysis automatically in one line.
+The second way is more manual and if you are interested in editing files or look more detail into the files, you can choose the second way.
 Please turn on your Docker desktop.

+#### Docker Approach 1
 1. The command will first load the docker container and generate all report files.
 Start a new terminal session.
 Navigate to the root of this project repository (which you have just cloned on your local machine).
 Enter this command:
 ``` bash
 docker-compose run --rm Quality-wine-env /bin/bash -c "cd work/ && python -m ipykernel install --user --name conda-env-red_wine_quality_prediction-py && make all"